dnanhkhoa/rust-background-removal/README.md

 This Rust implementation is a minimal port of the original JavaScript library `@imgly/background-removal`.
 It aims to explore **the use of ONNX models in Rust** for background removal tasks.
 If you're interested in the full capabilities and details of the background removal process, I highly recommend checking out the original JavaScript library's [README](https://github.com/imgly/background-removal-js) here.

+**Update:** For the technical details of the model, please check out the paper mentioned in [this repository](https://github.com/xuebinqin/DIS).

 ## Usage

 ```sh